Home Most Beautiful Destinations Around the World15 Must-See Destinations in Calabria (Italy) in 2026

 The ghost towns are honestly haunting in the best way.
 Roghudi and Africo were abandoned after floods decades ago, and walking through them feels like stepping back in time.
 The hiking trails are well-marked now, and I loved the Sentiero dell’Inglese through those ancient beech forests.

 What surprised me most was how different it feels from coastal Calabria – the mountain air is crisp and the Greek-Calabrian villages serve hearty dishes you won’t find anywhere else.
-Winter transforms the area into a proper ski destination with lifts and varying difficulty runs.
+In winter, the high country around Gambarie even turns into a ski destination (more on that below).
 Wolves still roam here, which is pretty cool even if you probably won’t spot them.

 For your Italian adventure, Aspromonte National Park is a must-visit destination in Calabria that you shouldn't overlook